BeeChains/websecurityspecialist/index.md

 ## Welcome to admin.websecurityspecialist

 This domain and the list below are both Blockchain and Top Level Domains in one.
-These domains are [1timefeedomains](home.1timefeedomains/) yes make a [Handshake](https://handshake.org/) once.
+These domains are [1timefeedomains](home.1timefeedomains/) and yes, you only need to make a [Handshake](https://handshake.org/) once.

 Sudomains for sale soon!!!
 Basically like anything you can imagine!